apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 in that Environment.
 These will persist for the lifetime of the job.

-After producing stages for the job the Job Executor goroutine will wait on Bundles from the ElementManager, and execute them in parallel.
+After producing stages for the job the Job Executor goroutine will wait on Bundles from the `ElementManager`, and execute them in parallel.
 Each bundle has it's own goroutine.
 This is by default configured to a maximum of 8 simultaneous Bundles.